Read how to move joomla site to new server:

 Paste SQL query – Copy all of the database info from the window that we kept open in step 3 and paste it into this box.
 Then click Go.

-Step 5: Completing the How to install joomla
+Step 5: Completing the move joomla site to new server

 Now you have to OVERWRITE all of the essential Joomla folders on the new site with the files from the old site.